tarakbluru/TeZ/README.md

 # TeZ
-:A quick trading app especially for scalpers and is built over the Finvasia APIs:
+:A quick trading app especially for scalpers, running on top of Finvasia APIs:

 This project provides all necessary scripts to run the app.
-As the code is modularized, the modules can be reused in other projects as well.
+As the code is modularized, the modules can be re-used in other projects as well.

 ## Table of Contents